hanyangclarence/unified_video_action/README.md

 To train the UVA model for the video generation task, we set `predict_action=False` and `selected_training_mode=video_model`.
 We did not incorporate additional video data during training.
 We believe that pretraining the model on large-scale web video datasets could substantially improve its generalization capabilities, and we plan to explore this approach in future work.

+UVA's performance may currently be constrained by the model size.
+To evaluate it on larger or more complex real-world tasks, please consider using a larger UVA model.

 Training video and action model takes longer time than training policy model only.
 We recommend using at least 4 GPUs for training.
 To train the UVA model on the PushT dataset, run the following command: